navin-majumdar/Getting-and-Cleaning-Data/README.md

 ### run_analysis.R
 This is the main script that is called to performed the cleaning and tidying of the dataset as described in the excercise and listed below.

-* Load the various files which make-up the UCI dataset.
+* Read the data of train
-* Merges the training and the test sets to create one data set.
+* Read the data of test
+* Read the features info
+* Read the activity labels
+* Assign column names for the train tables
+* Assign column names for the test tables
+* Assign column names for activity labels table
-* Extracts only the measurements on the mean and standard deviation for each measurement.
+* Extract only the measurements on the mean and standard deviation for each measurement, including reading column names and subseting the measurements of mean and std from mergedData
-* Uses descriptive activity names to name the activities in the data set.
+* Use descriptive activity names to name the activities in the data set
-* Appropriately labels the data set with descriptive variable names.
-* Creates a smaller second dataset, containing only mean and std variables.
 * Cleans-up existing Column Names to give meaningful Column Names
-* Computes the means of this secondary dataset, group by subject/activity.
+* Create a second, independent tidy data set with the average of each variable for each activity and each subject
-* Saves this last tidy dataset to ./data/tidy_data.txt
+* Save a tidy dataset in txt file format

 For futher details, refer to CookBook.md